Santa Claus is coming to town!

 This year organisers are hoping for more than 200 entrants to run through the streets, raising money for local and national charities.
 If you’re feeling energetic you can enter too!

-Alternatively you could try the Christmas Pudding Run.
-Held on the same day as Tenby’s run, from 12 noon, it is a 10km road run from the beautiful village of Broad Haven.
+Alternatively you could try the 2017 Christmas Pudding Run.
+Held on Sunday 3rd December from 12 noon, it is a 10km road run from the beautiful village of Broad Haven.
+There's still time to enter but make sure you do so by midnight on 30th November.

 All entrants will receive a Christmas pudding on finishing the run.
 The event is licensed by the Welsh Athletics Association (WAA) and will be measured to exactly 10km.
 Fancy dress is optional, so we expect to see a few people dressed as Father Christmas!

-There will also be complimentary mulled wine and mince pies for all entrants after the run at The Ocean.
+There will also be complimentary mulled wine and mince pies for all entrants after the run at The Ocean cafe.
 There will be prizes for the 1st Male and Female runners in each age category and also for the Best Dressed Runner.

-Have you seen Santa Claus this year?
-Dont forget to share your pictures with us on Facebook and Twitter
+Where ever you go to see Santa this year make sure you share your pictures with us on Facebook and Twitter - Merry Christmas!